 - Review and propose changes to academic school plans each year.
 The School Student Achievement Plan (SSAP), Teacher Student Success Plan (TSSP), and LAND Trust Plan outline the student’s greatest academic needs and include an action plan to address them.
 Oakridge Plans can be found here.
 For the 2019-2020 school year, Oakridge Elementary has been allocated $47,208 in LAND Trust funds.

 - Review digital citizenship and school safety, including safe walking routes and anti-bullying.

 - Ensure students and parent receive proper digital citizenship training.

 How to Serve:

-In the 2015-16 school year, Oakridge Community Council agreed to focus on improving reading and math proficiency.
+In the 2018-2019 school year, Oakridge Community Council agreed to focus on improving reading, math, and science proficiency.
 To meet our goals, we completed the following:

 - We collected baseline data to determine the proficiency levels of students.
-Teacher collaboratively discussed the results of the assessments, identifying those intensive and strategic students in need of further interventions.
-Teachers implemented small group and one-on-one interventions according to student needs.
+Teachers collaboratively discussed the results of the assessments, identifying those students in need of further interventions or extensions.
+Teachers implemented small group and one-on-one instruction according to student needs.
 Through the year, we administered formative assessments to monitor student progress.
-Small groups and one-on-one interventions remained flexible, based on the results of the formative assessments
+Small groups and one-on-one instruction remained flexible, based on the results of the formative assessments.

-- Substitute teachers covered classes for three days during the school year, providing teachers with additional time to look at data and collaborate as grade-level PLCs.
+- Substitute teachers covered classes for two days during the school year, providing teachers with additional time to analyze data and collaborate to improve learning.